robinsonjohn/bones-api/_docs/README.md

 **PublicController**

-Endpoints do not require authentication and are rate limited to the `api.public_rate_limit` configuration setting.
+Endpoints do not require authentication and are rate limited to the `api.rate_limit_public` configuration setting.
 Public endpoints are useful for cases such as webhooks and API status checks.

 ## Exceptions